YOU'RE READING

 (aka THE PATH OF MAN, REVERSE SHUN GOKU SATSU, AND SUPER SUICIDE SMASHER)

-(in Match of the Millennium, ) (not available in the Alpha series)
+(in Match of the Millennium, )

 Dan glides toward his opponent on wings of fury, clutches him in a death grip, summons up all his inner strength, and creates an explosion that rips him to shreds.
 Dan, that is.
 Don't worry, though... his opponent is injured, too.
 Well, a little.
 Now you know what your parents meant when they said "this is gonna hurt me more than it hurts you!"
 So what the heck use is an attack that bruises your opponent and puts you in a body cast?
-Well, it's a great finisher in the Marvel vs. games if your enemy has lost one fighter and his other one is barely standing... the Otoko Michi is just the finger flick to the forehead you needs to take him down for good.
+Well, it's a great finisher in the Marvel vs. games if your enemy has lost one fighter and his other one is barely standing... the Otoko Michi is just the finger flick to the forehead you'll need to take him down for good.

 Just don't overestimate the Otoko Michi... the other player may have enough energy to survive the blast, but once Dan explodes, he'll be extremely vulnerable and won't be able to recover any of the energy he lost.
 Also, the other player can wriggle out of Dan's grip by violently shaking the joystick and pounding the attack buttons... in this case, Dan doesn't explode but he still loses the three levels of super energy he needed to perform the attack.
 And what else?
 Oh, yeah, as I'm sure you've heard (probably either from Kao or Matt), the Otoko Michi is much more powerful in Marvel vs. Capcom 2, changing Dan from the game's comic relief to a powerful (but unreliable) smart bomb.
 Just use Dan as you normally would, and when he's lost most of his energy, perform the Otoko Michi on your opponent's most annoying character (Wolverine comes to mind).
 That fighter will lose half of their energy and all you'll have sacrificed is three levels of super meter and a team member who was already on the brink of defeat.